Belitung shipwreck: Conventions by international organisations

-The ICMM resolutions also emphasize that "ICMM members should recognize that artifacts from underwater sites are integral parts of archaeological assemblages, which should remain intact for research and display," and further clarify that "a commercially exploited heritage site is one in which the primary motive for investigation is private financial gain."
+The ICMM resolutions also emphasize that "ICMM members should recognize that artefacts from underwater sites are integral parts of archaeological assemblages, which should remain intact for research and display," and further clarify that "a commercially exploited heritage site is one in which the primary motive for investigation is private financial gain."

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) later ratified a set of guidelines for the preservation and excavation of underwater sites at the Convention on the Protection of the Underwater Cultural Heritage, held from 15 October to 5 November 2001.
-These rules include a preference for preserving artifacts in situ but go on to state:
+These rules include a preference for preserving artefacts in situ but go on to state:

 The commercial exploitation of underwater cultural heritage for trade or speculation or its irretrievable dispersal is fundamentally incompatible with the protection and proper management of underwater cultural heritage.
 Underwater cultural heritage shall not be traded, sold, bought or bartered as commercial goods.
 This Rule cannot be interpreted as preventing:

 (a) the provision of professional archaeological services or necessary services incidental thereto whose nature and purpose are in full conformity with this Convention and are subject to the authorization of the competent authorities;